EPCCed/2023-12-07_ARCHER2PackageIntro_Online/_episodes/04-submission.md

 > ## Lots to look at!
 > Warning!
 The `sinfo -N -l` command will produce a lot of output as there are 5860 individual
 > nodes on the current ARCHER2 system!
-(It will be even worse on the full system when there will be
-> over 5,860 nodes.)
 {: .callout}

 ```